amangoeliitb/CareerHigh-Doubts/How can I play Video when targets get detected else pause the video.md

 ```
 Save it.
 Now when you got inspector window of image target, you will see one new variable "Video Player" below `DefaultTrackableEventHandler`.
 Double click on it, and select "Quad"

+Now you video will start playing when target get detected else the Video will be paused.